Our Latest Idaho MSA Blog Posts

 That being said, there are many key similarities and differences we wanted to highlight to help clear up all of this confusion.
-We thought one of the best ways to do this (other than writing this blog post!) was to create a pretty infographic for all you visual learners out there.
+We thought one of the best ways to do this (other than writing this blog post!) was to create a nice flyer for all you visual learners out there.
 Sometimes all of this "MSA vs. HSA" alphabet soup can get a little confusing.

-Take a look at our infographic below, and let us know what you think!
+Take a look at our flyer below and let us know what you think!

 (Click Image to Enlarge)

-We hope this infographic is a big help, and we're always open to suggestions!
-If you have any questions about Idaho MSAs, HSAs, or simply just a suggestion for an infographic or a blog post please don't hesitate to contact our office!
+We hope this flyer is a big help, and we're always open to suggestions!
+If you have any questions about Idaho MSAs, HSAs, or simply just a suggestion for an flyer or a blog post please don't hesitate to contact our office!
 We would love to hear from you.

-Lastly, be sure to check out all the other infographics we've done in our Idaho MSA Infographic Library as well.
+Lastly, be sure to check out all the other flyers we've done in our Idaho MSA Infographic Library as well.

 Thanks for stopping by our blog, and we look forward to working with you to help you and your family maximize your healthcare savings this year!